magus/git-stack-cli/README.md

 ## TODO

-- prompt before beginning select commit ranges
-  "Some commits are new or outdated, would you like to select new commit ranges?
-(Y/N)"

 - select commit ranges

   - "(c)reate new PR", to create a new metadata.id/PR if needed and add to group list